Key takeaways

 Here are some advantages of NFC tags in real estate:

-• Access control.
+- Access control.
 In properties, NFC key fobs are used to facilitate contactless access control.
-To do this, a resident simply places their NFC-enabled smartphone near a reader for automatic access.
-However, if you’re looking to implement NFC access control in long-distance applications, like enabling automatic access for vehicles, a more robust access control solution is needed.
+To do this, a resident places their NFC-enabled smartphone near a reader for automatic access.
+However, a more robust access control solution is needed if you want to implement NFC access control in long-distance applications, like enabling automatic vehicle access.

-• Virtual apartment tours.
+- Virtual apartment tours.
 Looking for modern self-showing technology?
 If so, NFC tags are often used to enable virtual apartment tours.
 With this purpose in mind, NFC tags can be embedded with URLs that lead to a dedicated webpage or mobile app.
-So, you can use these pages to host virtual tours.
-To do this, you simply place the NFC tag in a key location of a property, like a room, amenity space, or another point of interest.
+So you can use these pages to host virtual tours.
+You place the NFC tag in a key property location, like a room, amenity space, or another point of interest.
 Then, prospects tap the tag with their NFC-enabled smartphone to launch a virtual tour automatically on their device.

-• Contactless payments.
-Processing contactless payments is one of the most common ways that NFC tags are used.
+- Contactless payments.
+Processing contactless payments is one of the most common ways NFC tags are used.
 For this reason, they’re an invaluable tool for processing payments in real estate.

 Drawbacks of NFC tags in real estate

-• Dependent on power supply.
+- Dependent on power supply.
 NFC tags require a stable power supply to function.
-So, they won’t work in the event of an outage without a battery backup.
+So, they won’t work in an outage without a battery backup.

-• Susceptible to wear and tear.
-When used in high-traffic areas, NFC tags may lose their efficacy over time.
+- Susceptible to wear and tear.
+NFC tags may lose efficacy over time when used in high-traffic areas.

 Learn how ButterflyMX works: